Published 17th October 2019, updated 3rd July 2020

-Different groups and individuals will have different goals for discussion groups, and it may be worth clarifying your group’s goals to help ensure you meet these goals.
+Different groups and individuals will have different goals in discussion groups.
+It may be worth clarifying your group’s goals to ensure you meet them.
+Some goals might be

 - To exchange ideas, deepen learning and inspire action towards doing the most good

-- To support the development and participation of those familiar with and committed to the effective altruism community
+- To support the development of people committed to the effective altruism community

 - To promote the importance of critical thinking and knowing how to change your mind